-Explore the ongoing exhibitions in our Permanent Exhibits Gallery to learn about the history of First Nations peoples in Ontario from 13,000 years ago to current times.
+Explore the ongoing exhibitions in our Permanent Exhibits Gallery to learn about the history of human occupation in Ontario from 13,000 years ago to current times.
 Archaeological finds from the various time periods give clues to life in the past.

 MOA’s main gallery explores the time periods from the arrival of the first people in Southwestern Ontario to the first contact with the Europeans.
-Southwestern Ontario: 13 000 years in the Making looks at how people lived in, and adapted to, environmental and socio-cultural changes.
-By exploring the archaeological artifacts left behind, we see how in First Nation’s technology and lifestyle changed through time.
+Southwestern Ontario: 13,000 years in the Making looks at how people lived in, and adapted to, environmental and socio-cultural changes.
+By exploring the archaeological artifacts left behind, we see how technology use and lifestyles changed through time.

 Roots of a Nation

 “Everything on earth has a purpose, every disease an herb to cure it, and every person a mission…”

 Roots of a Nation explores the origins of First Nations’ culture and chronicles how their lifestyle has thrived and evolved over the past 1,000 years.
 Learn about different properties of traditional herbs and plants used by First Nations and discover clothing, basketry, and other items associated with daily life.

 Cabinets of Curiosities originated in the sixteenth century when private collections were becoming increasingly popular among the nobility.
 People have been collecting items for as long as they have had places to store these items, but the Cabinets of Curiosities were different – they were an attempt at understanding and displaying the universe in the time before the rise of science, but after religion had ceased to provide satisfactory answers about the universe.

 As time progressed more and more people began collecting, and eventually the public were allowed access to these collections.
 When these private collections were made public, they became some of the earliest museums.

 Onʌyota’a·ká· ukwehuwehnékha’ khále’/ Miinwaa Anishinaabemowin